 The first step in making your Catahoula pup fit for polite company would be to potty train him.
 Some see this training as a hassle and some as a challenge.

 For me, it is part of bringing up a pet.

-There are a few things you need to know before you actually start potty training a puppy or adult Louisiana Catahoula dog.
+There are a few things you need to know before you actually start potty training a puppy or potty training Catahoula dog.
 I enumerate these below:

 - You need to understand your dog’s body language.
 Watch for signs that will indicate to you when your pet wants to eliminate.

 - If you own puppies, remember that they need to go potty at fairly frequent intervals – as soon as they wake up, after short naps, after play-time, after meals, before and after being crated and finally, before retiring for the night.

 - Take your Catahoula for walks at the time that he usually does his potty.
 Take him out to the yard and then to the same place there every time he needs to answer nature’s call.

 - Praise your dog after he eliminates at the right place.
 Some Catahoula owners even give treats to their dogs.
 But remember to do this every time he does it right.
 He will relate the rewards to his having “done it right” and zero in on the spot where you want him to defecate regularly.

 - With time, you can try signal training.
 This is so that you know when your doggie wants to go.
 You can hang a bell at his level near the door and teach him to push it with his nose or pat it with his paw on his way out.